Problem

 - How to use function FN_LISTEXTENDEDPROPERTY() to extract Extended Properties.

-Extended Properties can be created for the below database objects, but in this tip, we are going to focus on column level Extended Properties.
+You can create Extended Properties for the below database objects.
+However, in this tip, we will focus on column level Extended Properties.

 - Database